simolus3/drift/docs/content/en/docs/Advanced Features/builder_options.md

 ## Recommended options

 In general, we recommend using the default options.
+However, some options will be enabled by default in a future moor release.
+At the moment, they're opt-in to not break existing users.
+These options are:

+- `apply_converters_on_variables`

+We recommend enabling these options.

 You can disable some default moor features and reduce the amount of generated code with the following options: